taereyn/reu2019/bioML/report.md

 ### Motivation
-This paper presents Systems Biology Markup Language (SBML) Solver which is a extensible, high-performance, cross-platform, open-source software library.
+This paper presents Systems Biology Markup Language (SBML) solver which is a extensible, high-performance, cross-platform, open-source software library.
 SBML is a shared library that loads, compiles and executes models written in the SBML language.
 The solver is designed to be included into other existing programs.
 The SBML solver fits into a suite of physics (fluids, soft-matter, visco-elastic) and computational biology called ‘Mechanica’.
 This module is designed to calculate the time evolution of a chemical network that’s attached to some simulated physical object (such as cell, membrane, volume), so forth.

    Building the SBML solver involves tracking down a lot of dependencies and it’s important for users who want to compile it to have clear instructions on how to do so.
-The SBML solver will also be connected with Dr. Macklins group to integrate the SBML Solver with their PhysiCell software package.
+The SBML Solver will also be connected to integrate a PhysiCell software package.

 ### Results